 - Provide support to children and families who experience stressful life events.

 It is likely that some children and families in your care will face challenging life events that can put their mental health and overall well-being at risk.
 Such events might include death, divorce, job loss, relocation, violence in the home, or separation.
-As a child-development professional on or near a military installation, you will also likely work with children who experience deployment, or you may experience deployment in your own family.
+As a child development professional you will also likely work with children who experience deployment, or you may experience deployment in your own family.
 Deployment is a difficult time in the lives of children and families.
 Each family handles these challenges differently, and each child will have unique needs.
 Nevertheless, there are typical changes you can expect as children experience challenging and stressful transitions and life events.

 Stress in Young Children's Lives

-Young children’s reactions to stress may be different from older children’s reactions.
-Unlike older children, younger children may not always be able to verbally express exactly what they are feeling, for example whether they are afraid, anxiouis, confused, angry, sad, or feeling helpless (Zero to Six Collaborative Group, National Child Traumatic Stress Network, 2010).
-Although older children are typically better able to label their emotions and may be capable of expressing the reasons behind their feelings, remember that the level of self-awareness and verbal expression of emotions can vary from child to child.
-Children may not always use their words, or even have the right words for the complex emotions they may feel (e.g., pride in their parents’ military service, but also fear for their safety during deployment).
-Their feelings are often manifested in their behaviors, and these behaviors can be clues about what they feel inside.
-When dealing with stressful events, children may: become clingy or fearful of new situations; demonstrate aggression; experience difficulty sleeping; or may even appear to lose recently acquired skills.
-Let’s consider deployment and how it can affect children and families.
+Young children's reactions to stress may be different from older children's reactions.
+Unlike older children, younger children may not always be able to verbally express exactly what they are feeling; for example, whether they are afraid, anxious, confused, angry, sad, or feeling helpless (Zero to Six Collaborative Group, National Child Traumatic Stress Network, 2010).
+Often their feelings are manifested in their behaviors and these behaviors can be clues about what they feel inside.
+When dealing with stressful events, children may: become clingy or fearful of new situations; demonstrate aggression; experience difficulty sleeping; or even appear to lose recently acquired skills.
+Let's consider deployment and how it can affect children and families.

 Emotional Characteristics of Deployment

 Deployment is a challenge for any family.
-For families faced with repeated or multiple deployments, the following seven-stage emotional cycle describes their typical experiences.
+For families faced with repeated or multiple deployments, the following seven-stage emotional cycle describes their typical emotional cycles.

 For many families, especially those who have been deployed before, there may be a period of detachment or withdrawal prior to deployment.
 Family members might emotionally prepare themselves for the pain of separation by isolating themselves.
 During this period, there might be fights or anger.

 Children experience a variety of emotions prior to a deployment.
 They may not understand why their mother, father, or other family member has to leave.
 It is common for young children to feel that it is their "fault" that their parent is leaving.
 This happens often when children have unanswered questions about the deployment.
-Because young children's sense of time is not fully developed, they may feel anxious or confused about when a family member is leaving.
+Because preschool children's sense of time is not fully developed, they may feel anxious or confused about when a family member is leaving.
 They may not understand how long the separation will last or even that the separation is temporary.
 They may be confused by the changes they see in their household.
-Older children, especially those who have experienced deployment before may be angry, sad, or scared about their parent leaving.
-They may feel frustrated about additional household tasks they have been asked to take on.
 The deploying parent may need to spend extra hours at work in preparation for deployment, and the spouse may be making arrangements for life as a single parent by attending to necessary legal, medical, or financial matters.